snlpatel001213/trt-llm-perf/readme.md

 # run the test - FP16

+1. Define test name, TP size, ISL, OSL, an concurrency
-1. run `python mpi_run_loop_FP16.py` inside the container.
+2. run `python mpi_run_loop_FP16.py` inside the container.
-2. As it compeletes the perf testing each permutation will create its own log and result file.
+3. As it compeletes the perf testing each permutation will create its own log and result file.

 # run the test - FP8

+1. Define test name, TP size, ISL, OSL, an concurrency
-1. run `python mpi_run_loop_FP8.py` inside the container.
+2. run `python mpi_run_loop_FP8.py` inside the container.
-2. As it compeletes the perf testing each permutation will create its own log and result file.
+3. As it compeletes the perf testing each permutation will create its own log and result file.